SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     See also <rdar://problem/16732083> Subtypes are not considered by the 'is' operator

-The ``as`` operator performs a cast that is guaranteed to succeed.
+The ``as`` operator performs a cast when it is known at compile time that the cast always succeeds, such as upcasting or bridging.

-..
-FIXME

-..  explicitly specifies the type of an expression
-    without the need to create an intermediate temporary variable.

-This operator can be used, for example, to perform an upcast.
+Upcasting lets you use an expression as an instance of its type's supertype, without using an intermediate variable.
 The following approaches are equivalent:

 .. testcode:: explicit-type-with-as-operator